Redirecting to PMD Product Integration / Trade-Outs | Warner Bros Discovery

 100.11 KBMay 10, 2023

-In the event that you have identified a trade-out or product integration opportunity in connection with the Program, you must email a Product Integration Request Form (attached above) and a copy of the current Product Integration Log (part of the Production Elements Log – see Logs page) to the network EP copying the assigned DCL Production Manager and DCL Business Affairs executive for written approval by Network Executives and DCL Ad Sales before any commitment is made to include the product or credit in the Program.
+In the event that you have identified a trade-out or product integration opportunity in connection with the Program, you must email a US Nets Trade Out Request Form (attached above) and a copy of the current Product Integration Log (part of the Production Elements Log – see Logs page) to the network EP copying the assigned Production Management Department Contact and Business Affairs executive for written approval by Network Executives and Ad Sales before any commitment is made to include the product or credit in the Program.

-Once written approval has been obtained, a contract must be executed and a copy of the executed agreement and the approved Product Integration Request Form must be uploaded to the Producer’s Portal along with other program documentation.
+Once written approval has been obtained, a contract must be executed and a copy of the executed agreement and the approved US Nets Trade Out Request Form must be uploaded to the Producer’s Portal along with other program documentation.

-Producer must discuss with DCL Production Manager how product value will be applied to the contracted budget.
+Producer must discuss with Production Management Department Contact how product value will be applied to the contracted budget.
 The approved product obligation and value information must be included in the Product Integration / Trade-Out Log and delivered with cost report information.

 Producer must include all Product Integration disclaimers in program and include in the program’s credit list for approval by the network.